duartefq/django-deploy/README.md

 ### Instructions

-* Clone this repository in the deploy server;
+* Clone this repository in the production/test server;
 * Set the directory structure of the server in the `config_base.sh` file;
 * Enter the app and repository info in the `config_app.sh` file;
 * Give the `deploy.sh` and `clean.sh` executable (`chmod u+x`) permission;